Georgia Commission & Pay Disputes

 - Reasonable attorneys' fees actually and reasonably incurred by the sales representative in the action.

 Robert J. Fleming is an experienced Atlanta business trial lawyer.
-In addition to a law degree, Mr. Fleming has earned an MBA in finance, has acted as general counsel to a number of businesses, and has a successful business background.
-This unique set of experiences and skills allows Mr. Fleming to help workers in this situation by enforcing the agreements for payment.
+In addition to a law degree, Mr. Fleming has earned an MBA in finance, has acted as outside general counsel to a number of businesses, and has successfully handled a number of business pay disputes throughout the litigation process.
+Having successfully worked as an Account Executive for a Fortune 50 company prior to law school, Mr. Fleming's unique set of experiences and skills allows him to help workers in this situation by enforcing valid agreements for payment.

-If you have been terminated and not fully paid what you are owed and would like to discuss your case, please call Robert J. Fleming at (404) 525-5150 or contact us online.
+If you have a pay dispute or have not been fully paid for commissions that you have earned and would like to discuss your case, please call Robert J. Fleming directly at (404) 525-5150 or contact us online.
 We are here to help.